What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Good scientific practice and scientific integrity:

-By the first year of your doctorate at the latest, you must have become familiar with the Principles of Good Scientific Practice and Scientific Integrity by completing a course on the Principles of Good Scientific Practice and Scientific Integrity or by providing evidence that you have already dealt with the subject in an equivalent manner.
+By the first year of your doctorate at the latest, you must have become familiar with the Principles of Good Scientific Practice and Scientific Integrity by completing a course on the Principles of Good Scientific Practice and Scientific Integrity or by providing an equivalent evidence that you are sufficiently familiar with the subject.

-The Graduate School of the Faculty of Human Sciences regularly offers such courses; you will be informed about dates by e-mail circular.
+The Graduate School of the Faculty of Human Sciences regularly offers such courses here; you will also be informed about dates by e-mail circular.

-At least once a year, you must discuss the progress of your doctorate with your Supervisory Committee and discuss progress and possible challenges in the context of your dissertation as well as your future work plan.
+At least once a year, you must discuss the progress of your doctorate with your supervisory committee and exchange about the advance and challenges in the context of your dissertation as well as your future work plan.

-The interviews must be documented by formalised protocols.
+The supervisory meetings must be documented by formalised protocols.

-Both the proof of good scientific practice and the minutes of your supervision interviews must be submitted later when you submit your dissertation.
+Both the proof of good scientific practice and the documentation of your supervisory meetings must be submitted later when you submit your dissertation.

-- As a monograph-based dissertation with partial publications.
-You have the option of writing a monograph in which partial results have already been published before the complete dissertation is submitted without the need for a separate application.
+- As a monograph-based dissertation with partial publications ("Monographie mit Teilpbulikation").
+You have the option of writing a monograph of which partial results, without the need for a separate application, may already be published before the complete dissertation is submitted .

-- As a publication-based dissertation (cumulative).
-The cumulative dissertation consists of several individual research papers and a cover text which places the research in a coherent thematic and methodological context.
+- As a publication-based dissertation ("Kumulative Dissertation").
+The publication-based dissertation consists of several individual research papers and a cover text which places the research in a coherent thematic and methodological context.

-As a rule, the individual papers must be published in recognised peer-reviewed journals.
+As a rule, the individual papers must be published in scientifically renowned, peer-reviewed journals.
 In two of the individual papers, the doctoral candidate must be the first author and the papers should at least be accepted for publication.

-There are subject-specific differences in the scope and expenditure of publication services.
-Therefore, please consult your supervisors for advice on the required scope and expenditure of your publication services.
+There are subject-specific differences with regard to the appropriate scope and effort required for publication.
+Please consult your supervisors for advice on the required scope and effort for your publication achievements.

-The following applies to both the publication-based, cumulative dissertation and the monograph-based dissertation with partial publications: If you have written your individual papers together with several other authors, the dissertation must contain a separate section describing your contribution to the results achieved in cooperation.
+The following applies to both the publication-based, cumulative dissertation and the monograph-based dissertation with partial publications: If you have collaborated with co-authors on some of your papers, the dissertation must contain a separate section describing your contribution to the results achieved in cooperation.

 Template for the dissertation:

-Provided that the rules of academic work are complied with, you are therefore free to design your dissertation formally.
+Provided that the rules of academic work are complied with, you are therefore free to choose an approrate formal design for your dissertation.

-For example, you can orientate yourself on what is customary in your subject and follow the recommendations of relevant German or international professional associations when designing your manuscript.
+For example, you can follow the customary style of your research field or subject or follow the recommendations of the relevant scientific association when designing your manuscript.

-If there are no recommendations from the relevant professional societies, it is also possible, for example, to design the cover text of a cumulative dissertation according to the guidelines of the journals in which the majority of your individual studies have been published, or according to the guidelines of the journals you have received the most.
+If there are no recommendations from the relevant scientific axxociations, it is also an option, for example, to design the cover text of a cumulative dissertation according to the guidelines of the journals in which the majority of your individual studies have been published, or according to the guidelines of the journals you have received the most.

-You should also consult with your carers on this question.
+You should also consult with your supervisors on this question.

-In addition to the courses on good academic practice and academic integrity, the faculty-wide Graduate School of the Faculty of Human Sciences offers its members additional advisory, qualification and financial support services that complement their individual mentoring.
+In addition to the courses on good academic practice and scientifc integrity, the faculty-wide Graduate School of the Faculty of Human Sciences offers its members additional advice, qualification events, and financial support that complement their individual supervision by the supervisory committee.

 As a doctoral candidate of the Faculty of Human Sciences you are automatically a member of the Graduate School